Full name Rory Joseph Burns

 |Last T20s||Kent v Surrey at Canterbury, Aug 18, 2017 scorecard|

 |43, 13||Surrey||v Somerset||The Oval||19 Sep 2017||FC|

 |75||Surrey||v Yorkshire||The Oval||12 Sep 2017||FC|

 |30||Surrey||v Somerset||Taunton||7 Aug 2017||FC|

 Rory Burns is a batsman of impressive consistency and unusual self-denial.
 He has a compact game, centred on his dexterity off his legs and his driving through the covers, and the patience to leave the ball copiously.
-He has been a model of consistency for Surrey, passing 1,000 first-class runs for three successive seasons between 2014-16.
+He has been a model of consistency for Surrey, passing 1,000 first-class runs for four successive seasons between 2014-17.
 The respect he engenders within the camp has also been shown by the award of the vice captaincy.

 The turbulence at Surrey in 2012 gave Burns his chance in the Championship side just before his 22nd birthday, and he immediately responded with a century marked by unobtrusive accumulation in a nerve-shredding eight-run victory over Middlesex that helped Surrey to escape relegation.
 There have been plenty of examples of Burns' class since, although he has gone through more form-slumps than he would have liked.